novucs/emulator/README.md

 Clone this source code, run `make` from *bash*.

 ### Windows
-Create new VisualStudio project, copy code in and run.
+- Create a new VisualStudio C++ empty console application

-WARNING: Compiling and running on Windows has *Not been tested*, I could not get access to a Windows machine in time for the submission.
+- Copy all files from 'src' into 'Source Files'
+- Ensure '_CRT_SECURE_NO_WARNINGS' and '_WINSOCK_DEPRECATED_NO_WARNINGS' have been added to the project preprocessor definitions